gdsbook/book/notebooks/03_spatial_data.md

 type(pop)
 ```

 `xarray` is a package to work with multi-dimensional labeled arrays.
+Let's
-Let's unpack this: we can use arrays of not only two dimensions as in a table with rows and columns, but with an arbitrary number of them; each of these dimensions are "tracked" by an index that makes it easy and efficient to manipulate.
+unpack this: we can use arrays of not only two dimensions as in a table with
+rows and columns, but also with an arbitrary number of them; each of these dimensions is "tracked" by an index that makes it easy and efficient to manipulate.
 In `xarray`, these indices are called coordinates, and they can be retrieved from our `DataArray` through the `coords` attribute:

 ```python
 pop.coords